A Guide to Ultimate Wildlife Watching

 Let Animals Be Themselves

 - Resist the temptation to “save” baby animals.
-Mom is usually watching from a safe distance.
+They are not abandoned, and mom is watching from a safe distance.

 - Give nests a wide berth.
 Your visit may lead predators to the nest or cause the parents to leave, exposing eggs or young to the elements.

 - Let animals eat their natural foods.
-Sharing your sandwich may harm wild digestive systems and get animals hooked on handouts.
+Sharing your food may harm wild digestive systems and get animals hooked on handouts.

 “Catch” a Fish View